 My father-in-law loves coconut bake.
 A dry coconut around the house means that my wife must make herself available to make some coconut bake for her father.
-I don’t give him wrong for having such minor requests, because I don’t mind myself.
-It is simple to make, tastes great, and it surpasses eating those extra soft shop bread that can in no way satisfy a hard working man.
+And he loves it with a lot of coconut; he does not like coconut bake with just coconut milk.
+I don't give him wrong for having such minor requests, because I don't mind myself.
+It is simple to make, tastes great, and it surpasses eating those extra-soft, shop bread that can in no way satisfy a hard working man.

 Never Refuse a Coconut Bake